Renew Your Kitchen Cabinets for $150 or Less

 You spend most of your time in the kitchen, and it desperately needs a makeover.
-The average cost to remodel a kitchen is staggering at about $17,226 according to The Kitchen Remodel Price Guide at Improvenet.com.
-Just refacing the cabinets runs a whopping $6,346!
-So the idea that you can renew kitchen cabinets for $100 might sound absurd.
+The average cost to remodel a kitchen ranges from about $15,000 to $50,000 according to HomeGuide.com.
+Just refacing the cabinets runs a whopping $4,501 to $10,546 according to Bob Vila!
+So the idea that you can renew kitchen cabinets for $150 might sound absurd.

 However, you are not resigned to living with dingy, outdated cupboards because you aren’t independently wealthy or able to take out a huge loan.
 There is hope!
 You can change the whole look and feel of your kitchen by renewing your kitchen cabinets, and it doesn’t have to cost a fortune.

 How To Renew Kitchen Cabinets in 10 Inexpensive Steps